wout/dat-metadata-standard/CIP.md

 ## Motivation: why is this CIP necessary?

-The four following problems describe the motive for creating this standard very well.
+The four following problems describe the motive for creating this standard.

 ### Problem 1: Storage limit

 Cardano is very well suited for on-chain generative tokens.
-Compared to other blockchains, it has the lowest L1 storage cost per kB, but the maximum transaction size of 16 kB is more limited than other chains.
+Compared to other blockchains, it has a low L1 storage cost per kB, but the maximum transaction size of 16 kB is more limited than other chains.

 How can we create generative tokens with larger on-chain codebases without hurting the blockchain?